Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 round
 One Large or smaller creature that you can see is mobbed by spectral crows that swarm around it, pecking viciously.
 The creature is [Blinded](conditions.md#blinded) for the duration, or until it moves at least 1 *(1.5m)*, and must succeed on a DEX Save or take 8d6 Piercing damage, or half as much on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, it can affect a Huge or smaller creature.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, it can affect a Huge or smaller creature.
 If you cast it using a spell slot of Level 6 or higher, it can affect a Gargantuan or smaller creature.
 - **Classes**: Druid, Paladin, Ranger
 *(Source: CS)*